-Ivory Coast country profile - BBC News
+Ivory Coast country profile

 2010 - Long-delayed presidential elections.
 Election commission declares Alassane Ouattara the winner of the run-off.
 Mr Gbagbo refuses to quit.
 Post-election violence leaves 3,000 people dead and 500,000 displaced.

-2016 March - Islamist militants attack the beach resort of Grand Bassam, near Abidjan, killing 18 people.
-The attack follows similar Islamist assaults on hotels in the capitals of Mali and Burkina Faso in recent months.
+2016 March - Al-Qaeda jihadists attack the beach resort of Grand Bassam, near Abidjan, killing 18 people.